Thu Jan 02 2014 09:14 December Film Roundup:

 Misc notes: I loved the repurposing of Kermit's catchphrases into action-movie taglines.
 The songs are good, but nothing as catchy as "Life's A Happy Song" or "Man or Muppet".
 Sam the Eagle finally gets an entire movie subplot, and it's great.
 One misstep: the gulag?
 Maybe not the best idea?
 I don't think massive human rights violations are totally off-limits for humor, but maybe not in a PG Muppet movie?

-A while back we were talking Muppet with someone and I mentioned that I can't tell the difference between the Jim Henson Kermit voice and the Brian Henson Kermit voice.
+A while back we were talking Muppet with someone and I mentioned that I can't tell the difference between the Jim Henson Kermit voice and the Steve Whitmire Kermit voice.
 Well, now I can, and it's kind of sad.

 Prefaced with a fun Pixar short about Portal.